 King JaMes 1 - "Reveal the Seal"

 In 1617 King James visited Warwick at the invitation of Sir Fulke Greville who was living at Warwick Castle and to meet the townspeople they decided to hold a banquet in the Lord Leycester Hospital's Great Hall.
 After this momentous event the Great Hall became known as the King James Hall.
 It took the people of Warwick ten years to pay for the Kings banquet.
 Sir Fulke Greville had a plaque of the occasion made and put on the wall for the event.
 Today that plaque, or seal, has been covered up by a false wall.
 We want to "Reveal the Seal" so it is on display for all to see.
-We held a magnificent Charity Banquet in true King James style on November 3, 2017 in the Great Hall at the Lord Leycester to raise funds.
-See Events Page for more information on this magnificent event.
+We held a magnificent Charity Banquet in true King James style on November 3, 2017 in the Great Hall at the Lord Leycester to raise funds and in February 2018 the Beer Festival, organised and hosted by Court Leet, raised more funds for our project.
+We thank Court Leet so much!
+See Events Page for more information.